shadezer0/TinkerMachine/content/blog/2022/10-true-self-host.md

         tls /etc/ssl/certs/CF_certificate.pem /etc/ssl/private/CF_key.pem
         reverse_proxy localhost:3000
 }

 ```
-- There are entries for serving the static contents for the blog, redirecting old links to the new one and configuring a reverse proxy to serve the endpoint for the webhook.
+- There are entries for serving the static contents for the blog, redirecting old links to the blog towards the new one and configuring a reverse proxy to create a route for the endpoint of the webhook.

-- The certificates for Cloudflare were needed since I was not going to use the built-in HTTPS functionality by Caddy.
-Refer to [this link](https://samjmck.com/en/blog/using-caddy-with-cloudflare/#configuration-with-proxy-enabled) for configuring Caddy to be used with Cloudflare when proxy is enabled.
-I followed the steps for using Cloudflare's origin certificate.
+- The certificates for Cloudflare were needed since I was not going to use the built-in HTTPS functionality and Let's Encrypt certificates provided by Caddy.
+Refer to [this link](https://samjmck.com/en/blog/using-caddy-with-cloudflare/#configuration-with-proxy-enabled) for configuring Caddy to be used with Cloudflare when enabling proxy.
+I followed the steps which go over using Cloudflare's origin certificate.

-- `caddy run` to run with output for testing. `caddy start` to actually start the server in the background.
+- Run `caddy run` to run the web server with output to STDOUT while testing.
+Run `caddy start` in the `~/deploy` dir to actually start the server in the background.

-- Provide the required capability for Linux to allow caddy to serve contents on port 80.
+- Provide the required capability for Linux to allow Caddy to serve contents on port 80.
 This is needed because it's a port below 1024 which needs special permissions.
 Refer [this thread](https://serverfault.com/a/807884) for more info.

 ```bash
 sudo setcap CAP_NET_BIND_SERVICE=+eip $(which caddy)